-- Cedar – moisture resistant, rot resistant, and insect resistant.
+- Cedar – moisture-resistant, rot-resistant, and insect resistant.
 It offers significant durability vs other types of wood.
 Cedar actually changes its moisture content to match its environment which keeps it from warping or cracking.

 - Redwood – easy to work with, it naturally resists decay and insects, and warp resistant.
-It also is a low maintenance wood that can be left to weather on its own.
+It also is a low-maintenance wood that can be left to weather on its own.
 It also retains finishes well.

 Plastic components for stairs and decks have become more popular in the last decade.
 They are extremely durable against mother nature.
 They will not stain and it tends to be lightweight.
 They are commonly made from PVC and/or polyethylene.
-However plastic materials for mobile home steps can have issues with looking cheap, being slippery when wet, and often sag more than its wood counterpart.
+However plastic materials for mobile home steps can have issues with looking cheap, being slippery when wet, and often sagging more than their wood counterpart.
 It is not uncommon to see a mix of wood and plastic on stairs.
 The wood often will make up the stringers while the treads and risers are made of plastic.
 Makes for a lightweight and durable match.

-Fiberglass is a favorite material for RV’s, boats, and other lightweight and durable applications.
-Fiberglass is relatively lightweight, lasts a long time, mother nature resistant, and it is relatively affordable compared to maintenance of wood.
+Fiberglass is a favorite material for RVs, boats, and other lightweight and durable applications.
+Fiberglass is relatively lightweight, lasts a long time, is mother nature resistant, and it is relatively affordable compared to the maintenance of wood.
 Stairs made of fiberglass generally have a wooden framed substructure and will have fiberglass formed around the wood skeleton.
 There are numerous options with fiberglass and the most notable thing is that they can be very expensive to ship due to their size.

 Metal steps are another popular option with manufactured homes.
 Due to the rigidity of metal, it takes a lot less of it to equal the strength of other building materials.
 Metal steps are often easy to move, take apart, and relocate which makes them a favorite for RV owners.
 Metal will last a very long time with proper care with its biggest drawback being the potential for rust.
 Metal is affordable and practical for many applications.
 You can find mobile home steps made from steel and aluminum.
 Aluminum tends to be the more expensive option.